npisanti/of_vscode/README.md

 # custom addon include paths
 The script will try to automatically adds all the paths in the `src` and `libs` folders of the addon, if present.
 If an addon include headers outside its folder probably is a better idea to write a `.paths` file with a list of paths to include for that specific addon.
+This file has to be put in the `paths` folder in the repostitory.
 The included `.paths` files will give you some clear examples on how to do it.
+Also pull request for `.paths` files are really appreciated!

 # credits
 This project was ispired by [Roberto Fazio VS Code / oF example](https://github.com/robertofazio/openFrameworks_VisualStudioCode_Example), that motivated me to try to switch from Geany to VS Code.